My name’s Nerm and I do a bunch of stuff with music, events and media. I love making new things happen.

 I founded Shiva Soundsystem in 2000, with musicians evolving my DJ sets in to a live band.
 This then exploded into a sprawling collective with a large warehouse HQ in Hackney that ran hundreds of clubnights, programmed festivals, developed a ton of associated artists and a record label.

-Personal highlights include having Aphex Twin as “DJ AFX” playing our residency at the legendary club Herbal in Shoreditch and our clubnight “Supersonic Buddha” achieving kind of a cult status during it’s extended residency at Brick Lane’s Vibe Bar.
+Personal highlights include having Aphex Twin as “DJ AFX” playing our residency at the legendary club Herbal in Shoreditch and our clubnight “Supersonic Buddha” achieving a cult status during it’s extended residency at Brick Lane’s Vibe Bar.
 We started heavily touring India annually in 2000 and regularly playing Glastonbury Festival in 2002.

 I was a BBC Radio One DJ for a few years alongside Shiva Soundsystem label mate D-Code, representing the flip-side to Drum and Bass and genre-blurring, with guests like Matt Helders from Arctic Monkeys and exclusives from the Prodigy with Dave Grohl.
 As well as our show, we did a bunch of stand-ins and co-presents with Mary Anne Hobbs, Annie Mac and Zane Lowe.